SimonovBlonsky/CMRNext_new/README.md

 </details>

 ### Inference on your own dataset
-To run extrinsic calibration on your own dataset, record multiple synchronized image-point cloud pairs.
+To run extrinsic calibration on your own dataset, record multiple (the more, the better) synchronized image-point cloud pairs.
 The easiest way to do this, is to record one image-point cloud pair with the robot stationary, and repeat it at different locations.
 > [!CAUTION]
 > If you decide to record data while the robot is moving, then you have to make sure that point clouds are undistorted (motion compensated), and time-synchronized to match the timestamp of the camera.
 If you don't do that, there is no way to recover an accurate extrinsic calibration.